-Erdogan Speech Triggers Physical Confrontations At Turkish-American Event In N.Y.C.
+Erdogan Speech Triggers Physical Confrontations At Turkish-American Event In NYC

 The protesters were eventually forced out of the event — but not before being roughed up.

-The violence was captured on video by people who were at the event, as well as by news agencies that were covering Erdogan's speech.
+The violence was captured on video by people who were at the event as well as news agencies that were covering Erdogan's speech.
 Footage posted by Voice of America's Turkish agency shows groups of men in suits forcing people out of the hall — and in at least two cases, protesters were hit in the head while being held.

 The AP reports: